fcgec/fcgec-web-app/content/events/road-to-godot-elite/road-to-godot-elite.md

 <br>

-Be it massive AAA like COD Cry or arcade classics like pacman, many have wondered about what goes on towards making such a product.
+Be it massive AAA games like COD, Far Cry or arcade classics like pacman, many have wondered about what goes on towards making such a product.
 Well here we are to turn that spark into a flame.
 Our very own Julius Alphonso will take you on a tour of Godot engine.

 <br>